|

 One

-under threat from development in the park.
+under threat from development in the park and overwhelmed by development in the

+valley.
 Even

-play areas and a general opportunity to escape the city and relax.. |
+play areas and a general opportunity to escape the city and relax. |

 |